fabioar87/continuous-build-delivery-assignment-1/jenkins/README.md

 Build a standalone instance (not heavy load), no workers just a single master node.

 _Results_:
-==> Builds finished.
-The artifacts of successful builds are:

---> amazon-ebs: AMIs were created:

-us-east-1: ami-0433c70c47384e496

 The AMI custom Jenkins baked image can be found in the AMI catalog.